 - 10:30 — Eastern views from the train hone in on majestic Mt.
 Rainier.
 She pops in and out of view in this section of the track.

-- 10:37 — We pull out of the Tacoma station and get ready for the beauty of the Salish Sea.
+- 10:37 — We pull out of the Tacoma station — a great gateway to exploring Mt.
+Rainier National Park — and get ready for the beauty of the Salish Sea.
 For the next 45 minutes the train makes its way along tracks next to the water, making this a scenic highlight.
 Since we’re seated on the east side of the train (in this case left-hand side) we stay in the Lounge Car to gaze out at the waves lapping onto pebbly beaches, with the Olympic Mountains in the background.

 - 11:30 — I do some writing on the large Lounge Car table while Mike gets updated on social media.